genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Running a script](/img/plugin-terminal-3.png)

 Once run, the passed arguments will be saved in the run config for the script until new arguments are passed.

 To run a script with the same arguments, just re-run the run config.

 Alternatively, open the folder **Scripts**, find the one you want to run, right-click on it and select **Run**.

 ![Task view](/img/plugin-tasks-droptable.png)

 The example above runs the [DropTable](../../../operations/commands/server-commands/#droptable) script.
-This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* property.
+This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option, setting the *Args* property.

 ## Access to the docs